 Rates of discontinuation due to adverse events (AEs) are reported in Table 3.9.
-Women who received placebo and elagolix 150 mg daily in the EM-I and EM-II trials reported similar rates of discontinuation due to AEs (5.9-6.1% and 4.4-6.4%, respectively).
-Approximately 9-10% of women in the 200 mg arm discontinued study treatment due to adverse effects.
+Women who received placebo and elagolix 150 mg daily in the EM-I and EM-II trials reported similar rates of discontinuation due to AEs (5.9-6.1% and 4.4-6.4%, respectively).24 Approximately 9-10% of women in the 200 mg arm discontinued study treatment due to adverse effects.
+During the six-month extension studies, rates of discontinuation due to adverse events were similar to those of the Phase III trials: 4.0-5.6% of patients treated with the 150 daily dose of elagolix and 8.7-9.3% of patients treated with the 200 mg twice daily dose discontinued study therapy.26 The most common reason for discontinuation was decreased bone mineral density (>8% decrease required discontinuation).

-The placebo-controlled trial of leuprorelin acetate from Dlugi and colleagues reported that 1 patient (4%) discontinued therapy due to AEs.
-Trials in which patients were treated with leuprorelin acetate for a shorter duration, namely the Phase II Tulip-PETAL study of elagolix versus leuprorelin acetate and the placebo-controlled trial from Ling et al. (1999), also reported low rates of discontinuation due to AEs (0-2%).
+The placebo-controlled trial of leuprorelin acetate from Dlugi and colleagues reported that 1 patient (4%) discontinued therapy due to AEs.32 Trials in which patients were treated with leuprorelin acetate for a shorter duration, namely the Phase II Tulip-PETAL study of elagolix versus leuprorelin acetate and the placebo-controlled trial from Ling et al. (1999), also reported low rates of discontinuation due to AEs (0-2%).^{22,33}

-Although the incidence of AEs was similar across intervention arms in the PETAL trial of elagolix versus DMPA-SC, more patients in the DMPA-SC group discontinued therapy due to an adverse event (17% vs. 5% and 8% in the elagolix 150 mg and 75 mg groups, respectively).
+Although the incidence of AEs was similar across intervention arms in the PETAL trial of elagolix versus DMPA-SC, more patients in the DMPA-SC group discontinued therapy due to an adverse event (17% vs. 5% and 8% in the elagolix 150 mg and 75 mg groups, respectively).23